imradhe/accents-and-dialects/README.md

 A Telugu speaker:

-C₁: Sanskrit chanting (attempted with Telugu accent)
+C₁: Reading Bengali either in Telugu script or Bengali.

-C₂: Bengali script after hearing a reference
+C₂: Repeating Tamil dialogues as is by a reference audio or a language expert

-C₃: Refined Kannada after feedback
+C₃: Singing a song in Odia after listening to it